-One research question that has gained attention is whether blood pressure lowering drugs such as ACE inhibitors (ACE-i) and angiotensin-receptor blockers (ARBs), which act on the Renin–Angiotensin–Aldosterone System (RAAS) system, make patients more susceptible to COVID-19 infection (69–73).
+One research question that has gained attention is whether blood pressure lowering drugs such as ACE inhibitors (ACE-i) and angiotensin-receptor blockers (ARBs), which act on the Renin–Angiotensin–Aldosterone System (RAAS) system, make patients more susceptible to COVID-19 infection (83–87).

-Relationships between ACE-i/ARBs and COVID-19 are to be investigated in clinical trials (74,75), but in the meantime have been rapidly investigated through observational studies (76–78).
-One such recent analysis used data from a UK COVID-19 symptom tracker app (79), which was released in March just before the UK Lockdown policy was implemented to increase social distancing.
+Relationships between ACE-i/ARBs and COVID-19 are to be investigated in clinical trials (88,89), but in the meantime have been rapidly investigated through observational studies (90–92).
+One such recent analysis used data from a UK COVID-19 symptom tracker app (93), which was released in March just before the UK Lockdown policy was implemented to increase social distancing.
 The app allows members of the public to contribute to research through self-reporting data including demographics, conditions, medications, symptoms and COVID-19 test results.
-The researchers observed that people reporting ACE-i use were twice as likely to report COVID-19 symptoms, even after adjusting for differences in age, BMI, sex, diabetes, and heart disease (24).
+The researchers observed that people reporting ACE-i use were twice as likely to self-report COVID-19 infection based on symptoms, even after adjusting for differences in age, BMI, sex, diabetes, and heart disease (30).
+This association was attenuated from an odds ratio greater than four from an earlier freeze of the data, which comprised a smaller (and likely more selected) sample.
+When estimating the association only amongst individuals tested for COVID-19 infection the direction of the effect reversed, and ACE-i use appeared mildly protective.
+The simplest explanation for such volatility in estimates is that sample selection differed across the sample subsets.

-The researchers investigated whether sampling bias may play a role.
+The researchers diligently investigated the role of collider bias using a method similar to that presented in Figure 3, and found that non-random sampling was sufficient to explain the association.
 If taking ACE-i and having COVID-19 symptoms would lead to being either less or more likely to sign up to the app or contribute data, this could induce an association between these factors (Figure 2A).
-Since ACE-is are prescribed to those with diabetes, heart disease, or hypertension, ACE-i users are likely to be considered high-risk for COVID-19 (80).
-They are therefore potentially more sensitised to their current health status and may be more likely to use the app (81,82).
+Since ACE-is are prescribed to those with diabetes, heart disease, or hypertension, ACE-i users are likely to be considered high-risk for COVID-19 (94).
+They are therefore potentially more sensitised to their current health status and may be more likely to use the app (95,96).
 People who are COVID-19 symptomatic may also be more likely to remember to contribute data than asymptomatic people.
 Taken together, this could result in a false or inflated association between taking ACE-i and COVID-19.
 However, in reality, deciding in which direction ACE-i and COVID-19 symptoms would influence participation is complicated.
 For example, people with severe COVID-19 symptoms who are hospitalised could be too ill to contribute data.

 Careful consideration is required for each set of exposures and outcomes that are studied.
-Amongst those participants who were actually tested in the COVID-19 symptom tracker app study, there was no evidence for an association between ACE-i use and COVID-19 positive status (24).
-In this analysis there are joint selection pressures of a) factors underlying being tested and b) factors underlying app participation.
+Amongst those participants who were actually tested in the COVID-19 symptom tracker app study, there was no evidence for an association between ACE-i use and COVID-19 positive status (30).
+In this analysis there are joint selection pressures of factors underlying a) being tested and b) app participation.

 Should ACE-i use truly increase risk of COVID-19 infection, it could imply that observational results for disease progression studies are influenced by collider bias.
-For example, it has been reported that ACE-i/ARB use may be protective against severe symptoms, conditional on already being infected (83,84), which is consistent with index event bias as illustrated in Figure 2C.
+For example, it has been reported that ACE-i/ARB use may be protective against severe symptoms, conditional on already being infected (97,98), which is consistent with index event bias as illustrated in Figure 2C.